 The “big game” is just around the corner, one of the most expensive and creative advertising days of the year.
 For those of us who work in the world of marketing and advertising, watching the new commercials and unique approaches that are tried are often as fun to watch as the contest itself – and sometimes even more entertaining.

 As one of the most watched television events of the year, airtime during commercial breaks during the big game come with a pretty hefty price tag.
-According to The Motley Fool, commercial time for the 2019 game commands $5.1 to $5.3 million for a 30-second spot.
-With a huge audience watching – some 103.4 million last year, says Motley Fool – it can be a real opportunity for a growing business to gain some serious national attention.
+According to Business Insider, commercial time for the 2020 game commands $5.6 million for a 30-second spot.
+With a huge audience watching – some 98.2 million last year, says CNBC – it can be a real opportunity for a growing business to gain some serious national attention.
 But is it really the best option to reach the broadest audience?
 We thought we’d take a look and see how that kind of a budget could work on some other media platforms – both traditional and digital.

 A Quick Note on Our Comparisons